arnav-t/TapSearch/README.md

 To clear the memory, simply click the "Clear" button.
 ### View all paragraphs in memory with their indices
 Click the "View All" button.
+### Parse PDF
+Upload a PDF file to parse its contents.